-Thrips Control in Australia (2025 Guide)
+How to Get Rid of Thrips in Australia (2025 Treatment Guide)

 TL;DR: Thrips are sap-sucking insects that distort leaves, scar fruit and spread viruses—but with rapid ID, cultural tweaks and the right Dr Greenthumbs gear you can break the cycle in one growth phase.